belcarozo/to-do-app/README.md

 # to-do-app
-To-do app as part of Xmartlabs training.
+To-do app created as part of Xmartlabs RN training.